A3toros/mathayomwatsing/docs/test-editing-and-settings-plan.md

 # Test Editing & Settings Management Plan

 ## Overview
-Enable editing of questions, answers, and correct answers for **Input, Multiple Choice, and True/False tests only** in the existing Detail modal.
+Enable editing of questions, answers, and correct answers for **Input, Multiple Choice, True/False, Word Matching, and Fill-in-the-Blanks tests** in the existing Detail modal.
 Add math formula support to Input tests.
 Add edit functionality for Shuffled and Timer settings with checkboxes and time input.

 **Note**: Matching tests are supported for read-only display in the modal but are NOT included in the editing functionality (Matching tests have complex coordinate-based questions that require a different editing interface).